-Lecturer: Dr George Kyris / Dr Sotiris Zartaloudis
+Lecturers: Dr George Kyris and Dr Sotirios Zartaloudis

 This module deepens students' understanding of International Relations Theory, and introduces them to the discipline's current theoretical debates.
 It includes a critical appraisal of traditional International Relations theories, an overview of the current theoretical debate in the discipline, an in-depth discussion of some of central problems and themes in this debate, and a reflection on the consequences of this debate for specific study areas, such as Foreign Policy Analysis or Security Studies.

 At the end of the module the student should be able to:

 Discuss and appraise the main theories of International Relations, and select a theoretical position to do so.